Shogan/kubernetes-the-hard-way-on-aws/docs/07-bootstrapping-etcd.md

 Kubernetes components are stateless and store cluster state in [etcd](https://github.com/etcd-io/etcd).
 In this lab you will bootstrap a three node etcd cluster and configure it for high availability and secure remote access.

+Note on high availability within the constraints of this lab/exercise: The controller nodes we've created are in a single AWS availability zone (AZ) which means that technically, if the AWS AZ went down (this is a single location in a data center), then we could lose all state in etcd.
+However, being lab exercise, this is fine, as long as we understand this limitation.

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
+Login to each controller instance with SSH and run the etc install and configuration for each.
 Example:

 ```
-gcloud compute ssh controller-0
+ssh -i kubernetes-the-hard-way.pem ubuntu@x.x.x.x
 ```

-### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Bootstrapping an etcd Cluster Member